-Kida uses Jinja2-compatible syntax with extensions.
-If you are evaluating Python template engines, this page shows what carries over from Jinja2, what changes, and where Kida fits best.
+Kida uses familiar template syntax as the rendering substrate for a statically validated component model.
+If you are evaluating Python template systems, this page shows what carries over from Jinja2 and where typed props, named slots, and component metadata change the architecture.

 Syntax